-Physical stores are limited by their location and area they can service, while an e-commerce website allows anyone around the world to shop with you as long as they have an internet connection.
+Physical stores are limited by their location and the area they can service.
+Meanwhile, an e-commerce website allows anyone worldwide to shop with you as long as they have an internet connection.
 Of course, this still depends on how far you’re willing to deliver your products and services, but with an e-commerce site, the world is your oyster.

 Remain open 24/7

 Unlike a physical store, e-commerce websites can operate through night and day, seven days a week, 365 days a year.
 You’re always open, making your business’ products/services more accessible to customers.

 One of the major advantages of e-commerce is the decreased operational costs compared to a brick-and-mortar store.
 You won’t have to worry about the overhead costs of real estate and the corresponding costs of having a physical location.
 Furthermore, you can invest in a web-based operations management system to automate your supply chain and reduce inventory costs.